EvanHerman/lity/readme.txt

 License: GPL-2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lity is a lightweight plugin to allow for all images to be opened in a responsive lightbox.
+A lightweight, accessible and responsive <a href="https://wordpress.org" target="_blank">WordPress</a> lightbox plugin.

 == Description ==

+Lity - Responsive Lightboxes is a lightweight, accessible and responsive lightbox plugin.

-Lity is a lightweight plugin to allow for all images to be opened in a responsive lightbox.
+After installation, all images on your site will open up in a beautiful lightbox.

+With additional granular controls, users can turn on or off lightboxes for specific images by class, ID or other attribute, or turn them off for specific pages or posts.

 == Screenshots ==